dmmlynarczyk/learn/azure/video-notes/implement-and-manage-virtual-networking.md

   - Instead of creating security rules for individual VM IP addresses, you assign VMs to ASGs and then create Network Security Group rules that reference these groups.
   - *Key Benefit*: Makes security rules more manageable and scalable as your infrastructure grows.

+## Load Balancers

+- **Load Balancer**: device that (usually evenly) distributes traffic that comes in to multiple servers behind it.
+  - Use it because while a single VM can suffice for non-critical workloads but there are downsides to using just a single server like:
+    - Occasionally, you have to reboot the server for updates
+    - Risk of a single rack, or data center, going offline
+    - Risk of a lot of traffic all at once (*burst*)
+- Two types of load balancers:
+  - **Public Load Balancer**: accepts internet traffic and distributes it to backend VMs with public-facing IP
+    - Used for web apps, APIs, and public-facing services
+  - **Internal Load Balancer**: Accepts traffic within a VNet
+    - Used for internal services, such as databases or internal apps
+- A standard load balancer supports:
+  - **Zonal**: in one zone
+  - **Zone-redundant**: across zones
+-